 2030 Agenda and SDGs

-Romania’s Strategy for Sustainable Development
+Romania’s Strategy for Sustainable Development can

-This Country Profile has been last updated on: Monday, 05 November 2018
+This Country Profile has been last updated on: Thursday, 07 May 2020

 For the sources used in the country profiles, please click here.